Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Experiments

-We summarize the AUC and AP results (mean$\pm$standard deviation) of our experiments in Table~\ref{results1}{\footnote{Here, we illustrate the results for DGAE$_{\alpha}$ with $6$, $36$, and $72$ layers; the results with other numbers of layers can be observed in Figure~\ref{fig:03}.}}.
+\paragraph{Results on Cora, Citeseer, and Pubmed.} We summarize the AUC and AP results (mean$\pm$standard deviation) of our experiments in Table~\ref{results1}.
 Both $6$-layer and $36$-layer DGAE$_{\alpha}$ architectures achieve competitive results; in particular, our DGAE$_{\alpha}$ achieves consistently better predictive performance than the methods in comparison.

-We denote the model in~\eqref{residualdeepmodel3} as DGAE$_{\alpha}^{\beta}$, and we compare it with DGAE$_{\alpha}$ in Figure~1 in the Supplementary Materials.
+Further, we compare DGAE$_{\alpha}^{\beta}$ with DGAE$_{\alpha}$ in Figure~\ref{FigureCompare5and6}.
 It is observed that DGAE$_{\alpha}^{\beta}$ achieves relatively better performance.

-Also, we study the performance of DGAE$_{\alpha}$ using the dropout, and the analysis is given in Figure~2 in the Supplementary Material.
-It is seen that the effect of dropout on DGAE$_{\alpha}$ is quite limited.